vabe0003/ECE4078_Lab_2025_H2/image_to_map_generator/README.md

 ## Usage
 ### Python version
-This code has only been validated in later versions of python (3.9/10) onwards, so it will likely not work on the Ubuntu 18.04 which uses Python 3.6.9. **We can confirm it does not currently work for versions greater than 3.10.**
+This code has only been validated in later versions of python (3.9/10) onwards, so it will likely not work on the Ubuntu 18.04 which uses Python 3.6.9.

+[New] **We can confirm it does not currently work for versions greater than 3.10.**

 ## Python Package Version differences
 There are potentially package version clashes between the PenguinPi robot code and this Image-to-Map Generator, as a result we recommend you install the packages for this code in a separate python virtual environment.